Tuesday, June 30, 2020

 • More lame “Giuliani is creepy” jokes.
 Remember when this show used to respect him?

-• HUGE groan from the “joke” about Pence going to see a Judy Garland film with his mother.
+• HUGE groan from the “joke” about Pence going to see a Judy Garland film with his wife.

 • Then, Matthew Broderick shows up as Mike Pompeo, because WHY THE FUCK NOT?!!?
 There’s nobody in the cast who needs more screen time!
 I didn’t even realize it was him when I first saw the episode until they mentioned it in the goodnights.